 The downside of soil is the potential for mess, and inconvenient, bulky bags in small spaces.
 Soil is also prone to mould growth, which can lead to plant diseases and root rot.

 Sterilised soil has been chemically- or temperature-treated to kill diseases, seeds, or pests.
 This minimises the chance of damping off and mould growth, making it better for growing seeds indoors.
 Small batches can be sterilised at home by baking in the oven at 180 degrees for 30 minutes.

-Hemp growing mats are natural and compostable.
-With a neutral pH, woven hemp fibre is water retentive and designed to distribute water evenly, promoting healthier germination.
-Mats provide a good mixture of air and water for young plants and don’t usually require nutrients.
+Hemp growing mats are natural, compostable and have a neutral pH.
+The woven hemp fibre is water retentive and distributes water evenly, promoting healthier germination.
+Mats provide a good mixture of air and water for young plants.

 The lack of mess and ease of cleaning once finished make for a great indoor growing medium.
-However, mats are flimsy and easy to rip once wet.
+However, hemp mats are flimsy and easy to rip once wet.
 This makes them hard to transfer or reuse.
-They can also be harder to source than soil or other alternatives.
+They can also be tricky to source.

 Vermiculite is a heat-expanded mineral mixed into soil or used as a growing medium.
 Providing excellent aeration, it minimises rot and damp for healthy root growth.

 - pH neutral

 - contains minerals such as magnesium and calcium.